fadushin/esp8266/micropython/uhttpd/README.md

 ## Loading Modules

 Some of the modules in this package require significant amounts of RAM to load and run.
-While you can run these modules by loading them on the Micropython file system and allowing the runtime to compile the source modules for you, it is recommended to either freeze the modules in your firmware (a rather involved process, and recommended for production), or to compile to bytcode and load the generated `.mpy` files (recommended for development), which will decrease the memory footprint of your application using these modules.
-You can acquire the `mpy-cross` tool which will compile micro python source modules to bytecode, by installing and building the micro python source project, as described [here](https://github.com/micropython/micropython/tree/master/esp8266)
+While you may be able to run some combination of these modules by loading them on the Micropython file system and allowing the runtime to compile the source modules for you, you will likely run out of RAM before you hit more than a trivial example.
+It is therefore recommended to either freeze the modules in your firmware (recommended) or to compile to bytcode and load the generated `.mpy` files, which will decrease the memory footprint of your application using these modules.

+Both frozen and pre-compiled bytecode require building the [micropython](https://github.com/micropython/micropython/tree/master/esp8266) project.

+### Frozen Bytecode (recommended)

+For production applications, it is recommended to freeze the `uhttpd` bytecode to your firmware image.
+The step-by-step details for building micropython firmware images is outside of the scope of this document, but essentially, all you need to do is:

+* Copy (or symlink) the `uhttpd` python modules to the `modules` directory of your `micropython/esp8266` directory
+* Build and deploy your firmware image as described in the [micropython](https://github.com/micropython/micropython/tree/master/esp8266) instructions

+### Pre-compiled modules

+If you are doing any development on the `uhttpd` source code, you can reduce RAM usage by pre-compiling modules using the `mpy-cross` compiler, included in the [micropython](https://github.com/micropython/micropython/tree/master/esp8266) repository.

 Once you have the `mpy-cross` tool built, you can use the supplied `Makefile` to generate `.mpy` files.
 Loading the generated bytecode files, instead of the python files, will reduce memory overhead during the development process of your application.